-4. If DOMAIN\

-HOME/servers/AdminServer/data/nodemanager/startup.properties exists, ensure the property AutoRestart defined in this file is set to false.
+- 5. If DOMAIN HOME/servers/<server name>/data/nodemanager/startup.properties exists, ensure the property AutoRestart defined in this file is set to false. - Repeat the previous steps for all servers, and then restart all servers. - 7.
+Shutdown all WebLogic processes and stop the Node Manager.

-5. Restart the administration server.

-6. Shutdown all WebLogic processes and kill the Node Manager.

-Note: To keep the setup consistently in sync, Step 3 must be performed whenever the administration server password is changed.
+Note: To keep the setup consistently in sync, Step 3 must be performed whenever the Administration Server password is changed.